|

 Litho manufactured

-photos in Excellent condition.
-Included is the original orange colored page divider
+color photos in Excellent condition.
+Included is the original orange

 Side 1: